 Wittenberg is a proud participant in the State of Ohio's College Credit Plus (CCP) program, which allows qualified high school students to take college-level courses on campus.

 Wittenberg's CCP program is designed to make college courses accessible to high school students throughout the state.
 By taking CCP classes at Wittenberg, you will have the opportunity to learn alongside fellow undergraduate students and engage with top faculty in a variety of fields.

 Admission Requirements for Wittenberg's CCP Program:

-To participate in the CCP program at Wittenberg, the applicant must demonstrate readiness to take college level courses by exemplifying a combination of good student conduct and grades in college preparatory courses and standardized test scores (must be one of the following ACT, SAT, or Accuplacer) Students must also have a recommendation from their high school guidance counselors as well as a recommended high school GPA of 3.0 or higher.
+To participate in the CCP program at Wittenberg, the applicant must demonstrate readiness to take college level courses by exemplifying a combination of good student conduct and grades in college preparatory courses and standardized test scores (must be one of the following ACT, SAT, or Accuplacer) Students must also have a recommendation from their high school counselors as well as a recommended high school GPA of 3.0 or higher.
 (Note: Wittenberg classes in mathematics, science, and foreign language will require completion of an online placement test before students can register for those courses.)

 How to Apply

 Click here to apply.
 A high school transcript counselor recommendation, and a copy of the standardized test scores must be submitted in addition to the CCP application.
 Students should notify their high school of their intentions to participate in CCP before April 1.
 Registration for courses will begin over the summer.

 For public school students and private/homeschooled students approved by the state, tuition and book fees for CCP are paid by the state.
 For private/homeschooled students not covered by state funding, Wittenberg charges $166 per CCP credit.
 Wittenberg will not charge additional tuition or fees.